brunswickcomputing/racketmanager/readme.txt

 = 3.8.8.3 =
 * BUGFIX: Permission error
-* UPDATE: Changed some internal code from 'leagues' to 'leaguemanager'
+* UPDATE: Changed some internal code from 'leagues' to 'racketmanager'
 * ADDED: Dashboard Widget

 = 3.8.8.2 =